xuboso/xuboso.github.io/about.md

 I'm expert in Symfony2, Doctrine ORM and MySQL.

-I know well about html, css, jquery and a little javascript.
+I know well about HTML, CSS, jQuery and a little JavaScript.

 ### tools I used to build websites
-+ git
++ Git
-+ composer
++ Composer
-+ less
++ Less
-+ sass
++ Sass
 + Bootstrap3
 + Semantic UI
 + Browser-sync